‘It is very important for young people to keep their sense of wonder and keep asking why.’

-Year 7 topics include: Safety in the lab, acids and alkalis, energy, reproduction and growth, particles, forces and motion and ecosystems.
+Year 7 topics include: Safety in the lab, Reactions including acids and alkalis, energy, reproduction and growth, particles, forces and motion and ecosystems.

-Year 8 topics include: Diet and health, atoms elements and compounds, waves, photosynthesis respiration and circulation, reactions and electricity.
+Year 8 topics include: Diet and the digestive system, atoms elements and compounds, waves, photosynthesis respiration and circulation, Advanced chemical reactions, and electromagnets.